Fund the challenge to transform global learning

 The Accelerate Learning XPRIZE aims to prove that foundational mastery can be achieved early, equitably, and at scale—transforming learning systems worldwide.

-- Reach nearly one million children across Sub-Saharan Africa, and South Asia
+- Reach nearly one million children across Sub-Saharan Africa, and India

 - Reduce time to mastery from four years to one year